 Most myths are initially formed around a small grain of truth.
 That’s certainly true when it comes to one of the most prevalent methadone and Suboxone myths: Use of these opiate medications will cause aggressive tooth decay.
 For those relying on methadone or Suboxone as a means of medication-assisted recovery, separating fact from fiction is extremely important.

 Methadone is one of the oldest and widely used medications for the treatment of opiate addiction.
-While a number of myths surround the use of methadone, one of the most common is that the medication adversely affects dental health.
-Unfortunately, this is one myth that’s rooted in truth.
-Methadone can cause a certain amount of tooth decay, but no more than any other opiate.
-And certainly nothing compared to the dental damage done by methamphetamines, a.k.a. meth-mouth.
+While several myths surround the use of methadone, one of the most common is that the medication adversely affects dental health.

 People often wonder what drugs make your teeth rot when the primary cause is actually dry mouth.
 Saliva plays an important role in dental health.
-Despite the fact it seems like a simple bodily fluid, saliva does much more than keep the mouth moisturized.
+Despite the fact that it seems like a simple bodily fluid, saliva does much more than keep the mouth moisturized.
 A few of the valuable benefits are:

-Though methadone – and Suboxone to some extent – increases the risk of tooth decay, users aren’t condemned to a life of poor dental health.
+Though methadone (and Suboxone to some extent) increases the risk of tooth decay, users aren’t condemned to a life of poor dental health.
 Here are some simple preventative steps:

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.